Does Homeowners Insurance Cover My Home-Based Business?

 In-Home Business Endorsement - If you find that your home insurance policy does not cover you, but your in-home business is an everyday service business, then an in-home business endorsement may be right for you.
 The endorsement will include liability coverage and reimbursements for lost income if your business is out of operation due to a covered loss.

 Business Owners Policy (BOP) - If your home-based business is more established or has more regular foot traffic, then not even a policy endorsement to your home insurance will be sufficient.
-Consult a commercial insurance agent to get full business owners policy.
+Consult a commercial insurance agent to get a business owner policy.

 When it comes to insurance coverage for your home-based business, there are plenty of options open to you for both general liability and property insurance.
 Examine your business, then get the assistance of an insurance expert to help you make the right choice.